October 31, 2018 7 min read

 Too much can be as bad as too little when it comes to any exercise.
 The recovery process is a very serious part of any fitness program and in particular when it comes to bodybuilding.

-"There will be times when a body part lags behind because you are overtraining it, hitting it so hard, so often, and so intensely that it never has a chance to rest, recuperate, and grow."
-Arnolds Schwarzenegger states, one of the greatest bodybuilders of all time.
+"There will be times when a body part lags behind because you are overtraining it, hitting it so hard, so often, and so intensely that it never has a chance to rest, recuperate, and grow," Arnold Schwarzenegger, one of the greatest bodybuilders of all time, finds.
 A crucial rest period involves a decline in strength and muscle mass.
-One of the best-recommended strategies to minimize this loss is to have a well-balanced diet rich in protein.
+One of the best recommended strategies to minimize this loss is to have a well-balanced diet rich in protein.

-Inadequate protein ingestion will hinder wound-healing and increase inflammation to potentially harmful levels.
-In fact, the healing process is heavily reliant on collagen synthesis and other proteins so getting enough protein is a must (4).
+Inadequate protein ingestion will hinder wound healing and increase inflammation to potentially harmful levels.
+The healing process is heavily reliant on collagen synthesis and other proteins, so getting enough protein is a must (4).

 Collagen Supplementation and Exercise